What Is Fiber Internet?

 Fiber in Your Home

 Fiber has many advantages over the copper wiring used by DSL and cable Internet services.
+You could be missing out on the speeds you're paying for because of many different factors that affect outdated copper networks, but not fiber.
 Symmetrical speeds up to 1 Gbps, durability, reliability, and a smaller environmental impact are just a few reasons why it's the Internet service of the future.
 Once you start connecting with fiber, you'll wonder how you ever used anything else.

 Interested in getting fiber Internet in your home?
 Tachus is expanding its fiber-optic network across both Montgomery County and Harris County.
 Check availability today and see if you can get fiber Internet service where you live!